mainkoon81/Mathematical-Methods/README.md

  - globtempl (Land only mean temperature deviations for the years 1880-2015)
  - star (Variable Star: The magnitude of a star taken at midnight for 600 consecutive days )
 > Stationarity
  - In a stationary time series, there is no systematic change in mean (no trend), no systematic change in variance, and no periodic variations.

-> ACF (Auto Cov Function)
+> ACF (Auto Cov Function?)
  - If we characterize time series as a realization of a **stochastic process**,

-> ACF (Auto Corr Function)
+> ACF (Auto Corr Function?)